Full course description

 - Barriers and accelerators for D&I training

-- Overall employee attitudes and perspectives on the organization and their place in it
+- Understanding overall employee attitudes and perspectives on the organization

 - Collaborative planning for training